 In addition, under the current regulatory regime, whether our schools are entitled to any preferential income tax treatment remains unclear, and practice varies across different cities in China.
 Pursuant to the Implementation Rules for the Law for Promoting Private Education (2004), private schools that do not require reasonable returns enjoy the same preferential tax treatment as public schools, while the preferential tax treatment policies applicable to private schools requiring reasonable returns shall be separately formulated by the relevant authorities under the State Council.
-To date, no regulations have been promulgated by the relevant authorities with regard to the preferential income tax treatment applicable to private schools requiring reasonable returns.
-As of May 31, 2021, 11 of our schools elected as schools not requiring reasonable returns, and 31 of our schools elected as schools requiring reasonable returns and the remaining schools were not classified or registered as companies.
 The Amended Private Education Law, which became effective on September 1, 2017, no longer uses the term "reasonable return."
 Instead, under the Amended Private Education Law, sponsors of private schools may choose to establish non-profit or for-profit private schools at their own discretion, except that private schools in compulsory education area can only be registered as non-profit private schools, and after-school tutoring institutions providing tutoring services on academic subjects can only be registered as non-profit private schools under the Alleviating Burden Opinion.
 Pursuant to the Amended Private Education Law, non-profit private schools will be entitled to the same tax benefits as public schools while taxation policies for for-profit private schools are still unclear.
 Due to a lack of implementation rules, whether our schools can be entitled to any preferential income tax treatment remains unclear.
 In practice, tax treatments for private schools vary across different cities in China.
 For example, private schools in certain cities are subject to a 25% standard enterprise income tax, while in other cities, private schools are subject to a fixed amount of enterprise income tax each year as determined by the local tax authority in lieu of the 25% standard enterprise income tax or are not required to pay enterprise income tax at all.
-Among our schools in four major cities from which we derived a significant portion of our revenues in the fiscal year ended May 31, 2021, three schools are subject to the standard 25% enterprise income tax rate and one school was not required by the governing tax bureau to pay any EIT from its establishment through May 31, 2021.
+Among our schools in four major cities from which we derived a significant portion of our revenues in the fiscal year ended May 31, 2022, three schools are subject to the standard 25% enterprise income tax rate and one school was not required by the governing tax bureau to pay any EIT from its establishment through May 31, 2022.